1 - Overview

 Table.
 Firewall resource list items

-3. Firewall List Click the resource to view detailed information on the page.
-Firewall Detail You will be taken to the page.
+3. On the Firewall List page, click the resource for which you want to check detailed information.
+You will be redirected to the Firewall Details page.

-• Firewall Details page displays status information and additional feature information, and consists of Details, Rules, Tags, Activity History tabs.
+• The Firewall Details page displays status information and additional feature information, and consists of tabs for Detailed Information, Rules, Tags, Operation History.

 • Creating: Creating